robalb/compose-prod/README.md

       autodeploy_on_change: true
   ```
 - That's it!
 The system running on your server will monitor your project repository, and will automatically deploy
-  your docker-compose when you modify it.
+  your docker-compose when it detects a change.
   If you deployed a web server, it will instantly be availabe online, with a valid TLS
   certificate.